v4iv/theleakycauldronblog/src/pages/blog/quirks-of-migrating-the-blog-to-gatsby-v2.md

   handling broken dependencies to dealing with unexpected broken features to utilising new features of Gatsby v2.
 ---
-When the Gatsby v2 dropped I was like do I really need this, my website is already faster than anything?
+When the Gatsby v2 dropped I was like do I really need this, my website is already faster than anything on Gatsby v1?
 But then I remembered I made this website more so because I wanted to try Gatsby than anything else.
-Finally, I took time out to do it this weekend.
+Finally, I took time out to do it last weekend.

 # Journey Begins - Updating Dependencies